-- 1. A Contractor shall immediately notify its sponsoring State or States and the Secretary-General of the happening of any of the events listed in appendix I to these regulations. - 2.
-The Contractor shall, as soon as reasonably practicable, but no later than 24 hours after the Contractor becomes aware of any such event, provide written notification to the Secretary-General of the event, including a description of the event, the immediate response action taken (including, if appropriate, a statement regarding the implementation of an Emergency Response and Contingency Plan) and any planned action to be taken. - 3.
-The Secretary-General shall consult with the sponsoring State or States and other regulatory authorities as necessary. - 4.
-The Contractor shall ensure that all regulatory authorities are notified and consulted, as appropriate. - 5.
-Where a complaint is made to a Contractor concerning a matter covered by these regulations, the Contractor shall record the complaint and shall report it to the Secretary-General within seven Days of the complaint being received.
+1. A Contractor shall immediately notify its sponsoring State or States [and] [,] the Secretary-General and relevant [adjacent] coastal States of the happening of any of the events listed in appendix I to these regulations.

+2. The Contractor shall, as soon as reasonably practicable, but no later than 24 hours after the Contractor becomes aware of any such event,

+(a) provide written notification to the Secretary-General of the event, including a description of the event, the immediate response action taken (including, if appropriate, a statement regarding the implementation of an Emergency Response and Contingency Plan) and any planned action to be taken, and

+(b) Record the notifiable events in the Incidents Register, which is a register to be maintained by the Contractor on board a mining vessel or Installation to record any Incidents or notifiable events under this regulation.

+3. The Secretary-General shall consult with the sponsoring State or Statesa relevant [adjacent] coastal States and other regulatory authorities as necessary.

+4. The Contractor shall ensure that all regulatory authorities are notified and consulted, as appropriate.

+5. Where a complaint is made to a Contractor concerning a matter covered by these regulations, the Contractor shall record the complaint and shall report it to the Secretary-General within seven Days of the complaint being received.